Secondary Production Means Hard Work, Discipline, and Dedication

 Abigail Turkmore brings significant experience to the British School of Bucharest in her role as Head of Performing Arts.
-Working for a Manchester high school as the Community Arts Coordinator, Abigail taught Art, Drama and Dance, also teaching in three primary schools and at a specialist support secondary school.
-In this role, she was responsible for developing learning opportunities in the local community including choreographing, rehearsing and performing multi-school shows every term.
+Working for a Manchester high school as the Community Arts Coordinator, Abigail taught Art, Drama and Dance.
+She also taught in three primary schools and at a specialist support secondary school.
+In this role, Abigail was responsible for developing learning opportunities in the local community, including choreographing, rehearsing and performing multi-school shows every term.
 She also ran weekly art workshops in the community, involved professionals from the creative industries in arts opportunities and held local exhibitions.

 Abigail directs this year’s production of Alice@Wonderland, a modern rendition of a magical story brought to life.

 How did the idea for a new rendition of Lewis Carroll’s timeless book come to you?
 What does this production mean to you?